Published on January 21st, 2013 | by Ari Mannis0

 Multi Mic Setup

 So you need a multi mic setup for you, your co host, and a guest or two.
-So… get at least three mics.
+So we recommend getting at least three of the same microphone.

 Behringer XM8500 – This is a cheap Chinese knockoff of the Sure SM58 which is an industry standard in live performance, this mic in our experience produces great quality sound.
 It is a dynamic mic so it also blocks out a lot of outside noise and does not require external phantom power.
 Some will say to get a condenser microphone for audio however unless you have a professional sound studio we would recommend against this.